 The Day 1 Convective Outlooks are issued 5 times daily: at 0600 UTC (initial issuance valid 1200 UTC that day until 1200 UTC the following day), 1300 UTC and 1630 UTC (the "morning updates," valid until 1200 UTC the next day), 2000 UTC (the "afternoon update," valid until 1200 UTC the next day), and the 0100 UTC (the "evening update," valid until 1200 UTC the following day).

-Please click here to see the probability to categorical outlook conversion tables.
+Please click here to see the probability to categorical outlook conversion tables for all outlooks.

 The Day 2 Convective Outlook is similar to the Day 1 Outlook in terms of a text and graphics.
 The biggest difference is instead of forecasting separate probabilities for wind, hail and tornadoes, a single combined severe weather probability is issued on the Day 2 probability Outlook.
 Also, the Day 2 Outlook is issued only twice a day, at 100 am CST/CDT and 1730 UTC.
 This outlook covers the period from 1200 UTC the following day to 1200 UTC the day after that.
 For example, if today is Monday then the Day 2 Outlook will cover the period 1200 UTC Tuesday to 1200 UTC Wednesday.

 The Day 3 Convective Outlook text and probabilities are similar to the Day 2 Outlooks.
-However, the categorical outlook (slight, moderate and high graphic) does not include a thunder forecast and the outlook is only issued once a day, at 400 am CST/CDT.
+However, this outlook is only issued once a day, by 400 am CST/CDT.

 THERE IS A SLGT RISK OF SVR TSTMS TO THE RIGHT OF A LINE FROM 45 ESE YUM TRM NID P38 CDC BCE U28 EVW LND 4DG LBF OLU MKT 55 NW CMX ...CONT...40 E TOL FDY LUK 5I3 PSK 25 NE ECG.

-A SLGT risk implies that well-organized severe thunderstorms are expected but in relatively small numbers/coverage, or a small chance of a more significant severe event.
-Not all severe storm events will be covered with a SLGT risk, especially during the summer when short-lived, "pulse-type" severe storms are relatively common during the afternoon.
+A SLGT risk implies that well-organized severe thunderstorms are expected but either in relatively low numbers or coverage, or a small chance of a more significant severe event.

-The HIGH risk implies that a major severe weather outbreak is expected, with large coverage of severe weather and the likelihood of extreme severe (i.e., violent tornadoes or very damaging convective wind events).
-The HIGH risk category is reserved for the most extreme events with the least forecast uncertainty, and is only used a few times each year.
+The HIGH risk implies that a major severe weather outbreak is expected, with strong confidence.
+A large coverage of severe weather is likely with some instances of extreme severe (i.e., violent tornadoes or very damaging convective wind events) embedded in that.
+The HIGH risk category is reserved for the most intense and dangerous events with the most forecast certainty, and is only used a few times each year at most.

-The outlook categories are related to the specific tornado, damaging wind, and large hail probability forecast graphics on Day 1, and the total severe storm probabilities for the Day 2 and Day 3 outlooks.
+The outlook categories are driven by the specific tornado, damaging wind, and large hail probabilities on Day 1, and the total severe storm probabilities for the Day 2 and Day 3 outlooks.